MRes EconomicsFind a programme

-This programme is designed for students who might be interested in going on to further study at PhD level, and emphasises the knowledge and skills needed for PhD research.
-The programme may also be suitable for anyone planning to work as an economist outside academia, but seeking a good technical training as a foundation for their later career.
+This programme is primarily designed for students who are interested in going on to further study at PhD level, and emphasises the knowledge and skills needed for PhD research.
+The programme may also be suitable for anyone planning to work as an economist outside academia, who seeks a good technical training as a foundation for their later career.

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.

 - 44% of research is world-leading (4 star)

 - 44% of research is internationally excellent (3 star)

 - 12% of research is recognised internationally (2 star)

 Results are from the most recent UK-wide assessment of research quality, conducted by HEFCE.
 More about REF 2014 results.